Fast Volume Alignment by Frequency-Marched Newton Method: Abstract

 \section{Abstract}

-We develop a fast and accurate method for 3D alignment, recovering the rotation and translation that best align a reference volume with a noisy observation.
-Classical matched filtering evaluates cross-correlation over a large discretized transformation space; we show that high-precision alignment can be achieved far more efficiently by treating pose estimation as a continuous optimization problem.
-Our starting point is a band-limited Wigner--$D$ expansion of the rotational correlation, which enables rapid evaluation and efficient closed-form gradients and Hessians.
-Combined with analytical control of the complexity of trigonometric-polynomial landscapes, this makes second-order optimization practical in a setting where it is often avoided due to nonconvexity and noise sensitivity.
-We show that Newton-type refinement is stable and effective when initialized at low angular bandwidth: a coarse low-resolution $\SO(3)$ search provides robust candidates, which are then refined by iterative frequency marching and Newton steps, with translations updated via FFT in an alternating scheme.
-We provide a deterministic convergence guarantee showing that, under verifiable spectral-decay and gap conditions, the frequency-marching scheme returns a near-optimal solution whose suboptimality is controlled by the Newton tolerance.
-On synthetic rotation-estimation benchmarks, the method attains sub-degree accuracy while substantially reducing runtime relative to exhaustive $\SO(3)$ search.
-Integrated into the subtomogram-averaging pipeline of RELION5, it matches the baseline reconstruction quality, reaching local resolution at the Nyquist limit, while reducing pose-refinement time by more than an order of magnitude.
+We introduce \emph{Matcha}, a fast method for rotational pose estimation in three-dimensional alignment, and combine it with FFT-based translation updates for full pose estimation.
+Classical matched filtering evaluates cross-correlation over a large discretized transformation space; we instead treat rotational alignment as a continuous optimization problem on \(\SO(3)\).
+Matcha starts from a bandlimited Wigner--\(D\) expansion of the rotational correlation, which enables rapid objective evaluation together with analytic gradients and Hessians.
+A low-bandwidth SOFFT search provides robust candidate rotations, which are then refined by frequency marching: the angular bandwidth is progressively increased, and candidates are updated by Newton steps at each level.
+This confines exhaustive search to a single low-frequency stage while allowing the final accuracy to be determined by continuous refinement rather than by the grid spacing.
+We prove a deterministic conditional guarantee showing that, under reasonable assumptions, Matcha returns a near-optimal solution for the final bandlimited objective.
+On synthetic rotation-estimation benchmarks, Matcha attains sub-degree accuracy while substantially reducing runtime relative to exhaustive \(\SO(3)\) search.
+Integrated into a RELION-5 subtomogram-averaging workflow, it matches the baseline reconstruction quality on the tested dataset, reaching the same Nyquist-limited local resolution while reducing rotational pose-refinement time by more than an order of magnitude.